padhr2810/dsp/README.md

 # dsp
 Signal processing

-A quick python review of some signal processing algorithms.
+A quick Python 3 review of some signal processing algorithms.